Black Holes and Covariance in Effective Quantum Gravity: Approach to the covariance issue

+When $\heff$ is the classical Hamiltonian constraint, the theory will be covariant with respect to the classical metric $g_{\rho\sigma}$.
+However, for a general $\heff$, the associated theory may not be covariant with respect to $g_{\rho\sigma}$ any more.
+Thus, we explore the possibility of modifying $g_{\rho\sigma}$ to define an effective metric $g_{\rho\sigma}^{(\mu)}$, with respect to which the theory becomes covariant.

 A reasonable modification arises from analyzing the geometric meaning of the constraint algebra \eqref{eq:constraintalgebra} as shown in, e.g., \cite{Bojowald:2011aa}.
-In the classical theory where $\mu=1$, the structure function $S$ in Eq. \eqref{eq:HH} has the geometric interpretation of the $(x,x)$-component of the inverse spatial metric $q^{ab}$.
-From this perspective, for $\mu\neq 1$, the Poisson bracket \eqref{eq:HH} may suggest the transformation $q^{xx}\to \mu q^{xx}$.
-Then, if we define
+In the classical theory where $\mu=1$, the structure function $S$, becoming $E^1(E^2)^{-2}$, is the $(x,x)$-component of the inverse spatial metric of $g_{\rho\sigma}$, so that the constraint algebra describes the behavior of hypersurface deformations.
+If we assume that the new $S$ in \eqref{eq:HH} represents the $(x, x)$-component of the inverse spatial metric of $g_{\rho\sigma}^{(\mu)}$, the algebra \eqref{eq:constraintalgebra} retains the same geometric interpretation as in the classical case.
+This motivates us to define $g_{\rho\sigma}^{(\mu)}$ by